NinoRisteski/well-documented-projects/README.md

 ## Contributing

-Your contributions are welcome!
 If you know of a project that deserves to be on this list because of its outstanding documentation, please feel free to add it or suggest changes.

 Thank you for visiting, and happy learning!